 My studio is located in historic downtown Kalispell on Center Street between 3rd and 4th avenues east.

-Parking is free, You can park in the alley, although it gets busy with the hair salon next door, or you can bark on the north side of the building.
-Feel free to call me when you arrive if need help finding your way into the building or carrying your clothes
+Parking is free, You can park in the alley, although it gets busy with the hair salon next door, or you can park on the north side of the building.
+Feel free to call me when you arrive if need help finding your way into the building or carrying your clothes.

 My studio is on the street level with a black mailbox that says suite B - JMK Photography.
 If you get turned around or have any trouble finding me don’t hesitate to call.
 406-249-7939

 I really like everyone to around 5 to 10 different options for clothing.
 For headshots, you’ll really just need to concentrate on the top half of your body, so waist up.
 Rule #1: You have to love it!
 I don't want to shoot anything that you don't feel comfortable wearing.
 If you don’t feel comfortable in it, you won’t shoot well while wearing it.

 People always ask me what colors are best and I really don't have a hard and fast rule about it.
 It's better for me to get a visual of something, so I suggest bringing a wide variety of colors.
 That being said, I’ve found that in most cases, bold solid colors tend to look best on camera.
 Jewel tones usually look great on everyone as does black and grey.
 Pastels and lighter colors tend to wash out but I certainly have shot many great headshots with light colors so if you love it, bring it.
 Don't be seasonal; everything from t-shirts, tank tops to sweaters and light jackets can work.
 I love textures and layers, but would generally stay away from crazy patterns or busy prints.